Christian Brando

-On May 16, 1990, Brando fatally shot Dag Drollet, the boyfriend of his half-sister Cheyenne, at his father's residence on Mulholland Drive in the Hollywood Hills.
-The family drama and trial were heavily publicized that year.
+On May 16, 1990, Brando fatally shot Dag Drollet, the boyfriend of his half-sister Cheyenne, at Brando's father's residence on Mulholland Drive in the Hollywood Hills.
+The family drama and trial were heavily publicised that year.
 He pleaded guilty to manslaughter and was sentenced to prison in 1991.
 He was released in 1996.
-In 2004, information introduced at the trial of Robert Blake for the 2001 murder of his wife, Bonny Lee Bakley, exposed Brando's relationship with Bakley and his possible involvement in her murder.
-In 2005, Brando pleaded no contest to spousal abuse of his then-wife Deborah and was given probation.
-He died of pneumonia on January 26, 2008, aged 49.
+In 2004, information introduced at the trial of Robert Blake for the 2001 murder of Blake's wife, Bonny Lee Bakley, exposed Brando's relationship with Bakley and his possible involvement in her murder.
+In 2005, Brando pleaded no contest to spousal abuse of his then-wife Deborah and was sentenced to probation.